pandio-com/pandioml/README.md

 Pandio is an AI Orchestration platform that helps companies accelerate their AI initiatives.
 Connect data, build pipelines, train models, and deploy models on your terms at unmatched speed and scale.

+## Requirements

+This library requires Python version 3.5 through 3.8 to support all functionality.

 ## Getting Started

+It is highly recommended to setup a virtual environment before installing PandioML.

+This is an optional step before getting started.

+`python3 -m venv /path/to/new/virtual/environment`

 ### Create a model in less than 1 minute!